neurodata/checklists/words.md

 25. a priori --> should be italics
 1. we want to --> we (though should be reworded to avoid "we" entirely)
 1. Fig, Fig., fig --> Figure
-1. we chose appropriate --> we chose
+1. we chose appropriate --> we chose (let them decide whether it was appropriate)